f r e q u e n t l y a s k e d

 Where do you store this thing?

+The display is put up piece by piece, and board by board.
 Each year, I take the entire thing apart - right down to the last screw.
 I save everything.
 Most of the props are in stored in my basement, shed, garage, and garage attic.
-The wood is stored at an offsite property.
+The wood is stored at an offsite property in a barn.

 What do you do for a living?

 I work full time as a co-owner/vibration analyst at 4X Diagnostics.
 We are a local, family business based out of Churchville, NY.
 We provide vibration testing and machinery-health testing and analysis services across the country.
-I don't build pirate ships for a living,... even though it seems that way lately.
 I build these Halloween displays because it's something I enjoy, as a hobby, and it's a chance to be creative and build things with my kids.
 It's also a great way to give back to the community through donation events.

 What do your neighbors think of all this?